 How can I edit the controls?

-NOTE: For some controls, you may also have to click on the "More settings" option after clicking on the gear icon to access the advanced settings.
+NOTE: For some controls, you may have to click on "More settings" after clicking on the gear icon.

-5. Once you've edited the controls, click on the "Save" button as shown below, to apply the changes.
+4. Once you've edited the controls, click on the "Save" button to apply the changes.

 - Tap spot